 All Internal Applicants (current employees working for the Association advertising this career opportunity) must apply online via his/her Workday account, which may be accessed here: http://workday.cornell.edu/.

 Please contact Jane Pearson, Association HR Coordinator at 315-788-8450 with questions.

 This position is a part-time non-exempt position, 20 hours per week.
 The hourly rate for this position is $17.25.
 This position, based on eligibility, offers a comprehensive benefit package, to include: health and dental insurance, NYS retirement, vacation, sick and personal leave.

 Cornell Cooperative Extension Association of Jefferson County is a federal contractor, as defined under President Biden's Executive Order requiring mandatory COVID-19 vaccinations.
 All staff members, regardless of work location, must be vaccinated against COVID-19, unless exempt for medical or religious reasons.
 If offered a position, you will be required to disclose your vaccination status and provide proof of vaccination immediately upon hire.

 Bachelor's Degree or equivalent education (Associate's Degree and 2 years of transferrable program/functional experience).

 Experience relevant to the role of the position.

 Valid NYS Driver's License and the ability to meet travel requirements associated with this position.

 Ability to work flexible hours which may include evenings and/or weekends, as appropriate.

-Familiarity with military structure and protocol; prior experience with 4-H or other youth development program(s).
+Familiarity working within school systems; prior experience with 4-H or other youth development program(s).